library(auk)

 The observation and checklist data are released as tab-separated text files referred to as the eBird Basic Dataset (EBD) and the Sampling Event Data (SED), respectively.
 These files are released monthly and contain all validated bird sightings in the eBird database at the time of release.
 Both of these datasets can be downloaded in their entirety or a subset for a given species, region, or time period can be requested via the Custom Download form.
 We strongly recommend against attempting to download the complete EBD since it’s well over 100GB at the time of writing.
 Instead, we will demonstrate a workflow using the Custom Download approach.
 In what follows, we will assume you have followed the instructions for requesting access to eBird data outlined in the previous chapter.

-In the interest of making examples concrete, throughout this book, we’ll use the specific example of Wood Thrush observations from Georgia (the US state, not the country) in June for our analyses.
+In the interest of making examples concrete, throughout this guide, we’ll focus on moedeling the distribution of Wood Thrush in Georgia (the US state, not the country) in June.
+Wood Thrush breed in deciduous forests of the eastern United States.
 We’ll start by downloading the corresponding eBird observation (EBD) and checklist (SED) data by visiting the eBird Basic Dataset download page and filling out the Custom Download form to request Wood Thrush observations from Georgia.
 Make sure you check the box “Include sampling event data”, which will include the SED in the data download in addition to the EBD.

-) containing all the Wood Thrush observations from Georgia and one for the SED (e.g. ebd_US-GA_woothr_smp_relJun-2023_sampling.txt
+) containing all the Wood Thrush observations from Georgia and one for the SED (e.g. ebd_US-GA_woothr_smp_relOct-2023_sampling.txt

 ) containing all checklists from Georgia.
-The relJune-2023
+The relOct-2023

 The previous step left us with two tab separated text files, one for the EBD (i.e. observation data) and one for the SED (i.e. checklist data).
 For this example, we’ve placed the downloaded text files in the data-raw/